KhoiBio/ELDA_analysis_pipeline/README.md

 An R script that **exactly replicates** the statistical analysis and output formatting from the official ELDA web tool ([bioinf.wehi.edu.au/software/elda](http://bioinf.wehi.edu.au/software/elda/)), enabling reproducible stem cell frequency estimation with professional PDF reports.

+The original paper :Hu, Y, and Smyth, GK (2009).
+ELDA: Extreme limiting dilution analysis for comparing depleted and enriched populations in stem cell and other assays.
+Journal of Immunological Methods 347, 70-78.

 ## 📋 Table of Contents

 - [Overview](#overview)